-Tax base diversity is one of the issues the town and other local governments have become more mindful of to support quality of life, increasing government services, growth pressures, and the ever-changing tax structure in the State.
-Homestead residential development in Indiana generates property taxes that care capped at one percent of assessed valuation.
+The town and other local governments have become more mindful of tax base diversity to support quality of life - increasing government services, growth pressures, and the ever-changing tax structure in the State.
+Homestead residential development in Indiana generates property taxes that are capped at one percent of assessed valuation.
 There are currently a few taxes, like those approved by local referenda for schools, that are not subject to the cap.
-Non-homestead residential, which includes apartments and single-family homes that are rented, has a tax cap of two percent of assessed valuation.
+Nonhomestead residential, which includes apartments and single-family homes that are rented, has a tax cap of two percent of assessed valuation.

-Commercial and industrial uses are capped at three percent of assessed valuation.
-These uses provide jobs in the community and have the ability to generate higher property tax revenues as commercial and industrial uses have a higher percentage of assessed value that can be taxed.
-The property tax cap for commercial and industrial uses is three percent of assessed value, excluding certain adopted tax assessments that are outside of the tax caps.
+Commercial and industrial uses provide jobs in the community and have the ability to generate higher property tax revenues.
+These property taxes for these uses are capped at three percent of assessed valuation, excluding certain adopted tax assessments that are outside of the tax caps.